Maissa Ndiaye

-Club career
+Career

 Early life

 Born in Dakar, Senegal, Ndiaye started playing football at a local grassroots school, before leaving the country as a teenager, as he traveled through the Mediterranean Sea by boat and reached the immigrant reception center in Lampedusa, Italy.
 After moving to Naples, in September 2018 the defender joined Afro Napoli United, a local amateur club that also acts as a pro-integration organization.
 Due to the Italian federation's rules regarding the registration of under-aged non-EU players, he could not feature in official league matches, being only available for youth tournaments and friendlies.

 Roma

 In the first months of 2019, Ndiaye was scouted by Roma, subsequently joining the Serie A club on trial.
 With the outcome turning out to be successful, the defender officially entered Roma's youth academy in August 2019, although he was officially registered to play in official competitions in October of the same year.
 Following his performances for the club's under-19 squad, during the 2021–22 season Ndiaye started training with the first team under manager José Mourinho.
 On 4 December 2021, he featured on the bench in a 0–3 league loss against Inter Milan: in the occasion, Ndiaye was supposed to make his senior debut in the injury time, but referee Marco Di Bello blew the final whistle before the substitution could take place, as the ball was not sent off the field on time.
 In May 2022, he helped Roma reach the final of the under-19 national championship.